queryluke/masseffect-5e/static/data/races/geth.md

 Geth have no use for names among themselves but will adopt names for the sake of interacting with other races.
 However, the geth do not often see themselves as individuals.
 Many geth use plural pronouns such as "us" and "we".
 As a result, the names geth take are normally synonyms or words for groups.
-Geth with individuality, especially those who have been separate from their kind for an extended time, do exist.
+Geth with individuality, especially those who have been separated from their kind for an extended time, do exist.
 Those geth still use words for names, though they give themselves a more personally fitting name.

 __Geth Names__: Armada, Army, Batallion, Brigade, Cabal, Caucus, Congregate, Coterie, Guild, Horde, Host, Legion, Myriad, Phalanx, Proletariat, Throng, Troop, Union